-Remember our rancid milk example?
-The easiest (and fastest, for that matter) way to discover milk has gone bad is by smell and taste.
-You can say the same for CBD oil as degradation will have an impact on those same senses—and trust us, you’ll know it when it’s gone bad.
+The easiest (and fastest, for that matter) way to discover if a CBD oil has gone bad is by the smell and taste.
 Thankfully, it may not come to that since expired CBD has one other telling sign: visual appearance.
-CBD that has expired will often appear murky and cloudy.
+CBD oil that has expired will often appear murky and cloudy.
 By holding the bottle up and examining its contents, you should be able to tell if your CBD oil is nearing (or has reached) the end of its shelf life.

 Whether it’s temperature, direct sunlight, or air exposure, any of these elements can have a measurable impact on the shelf life of your CBD oil and reduce its potency faster than expected.